-I am running for President-elect of the American Psychoanalytic Association (APsaA).
-This election website will tell you who I am, how I think as a psychoanalytic clinician, teacher and administrator, and what I hope to accomplish as President-elect and President of APsaA.
+In 2014 I was running for President-elect of the American Psychoanalytic Association (APsaA).
+This election website tells you who I am, how I think as a psychoanalytic clinician, teacher and administrator, and what I hope to accomplish as President-elect and President of APsaA.
 I would be honored to have your vote in the coming election and I will need your active support for the initiatives I propose.

 I have experienced and worked successfully to overcome organizational tensions on the local level that were very similar to what our national organization faces today.
 I know first hand how structural fault lines can encumber and potentially destroy a psychoanalytic organization.
 I was able to guide the San Francisco Psychoanalytic Institute and Society through a divisive ethical matter, toward articulation of its mission and into the beginning of strategic planning that led to adoption of a center model.
 None of this could have happened without the active collaboration of members and elected leaders.